 Sort Multiple Files

-Sometimes data that will be sorted do not resides in a single file.
-Sort command do not have a native feature to use multiple files.
-Here other bash tools provides solution to merge multiple files into a single standard input stream.
-In this example we will
+Sometimes data that will be sorted do not reside in a single file.
+Sort command does not have a native feature to use multiple files.
+Here other bash tools provide a solution to merge multiple files into a single standard input stream.
+In this example, we will

 cat multiple files and redirect to the standard input of sort.